pevey/medusa-plugin-ses/README.md

 - The SES_FROM email address must be a verified sender in your AWS account.

-- The sending rate is the max number of emails to send per second.
-Messages beyond the max will by queued, up to a point.
-The initial max sending rate for most AWS accounts when you are first moved out of the sandbox is 14.
-You can set to higher or lower as desired.

-- The template path needs to be the full absolute path to the folder.
+- The template path must be the full absolute path to the folder.
 For example, if your build runs from /home/medusa/medusa-server/, create a 'data/templates' folder and include the entire path in the SES_TEMPLATE_PATH variable.
 ```
 medusa-server  // root directory
 |-data